 The program has no visible window.
 Zanda.exe is not a Windows core file.
+It is certified by a trustworthy company.
 It is a Verisign signed file.
-The file has a digital signature.
-Zanda.exe is able to hide itself and manipulate other programs.
-Therefore the technical security rating is 31% dangerous; however you should also read the user reviews.
+Zanda.exe is able to manipulate other programs and hide itself.
+Therefore the technical security rating is 30% dangerous; however you should also read the user reviews.

 Recommended: Identify zanda.exe related errors